-Location: Where the robot was operating at the time of the assist
+Location: The location the robot was operating in at the time of assist

-Start: The date and time the robot escalated the need for assistance.
+Start: The date and time the robot required the assistance.

-Time to Resolve: The total amount of time it took to resolve the issue from the time it was escalated to the time it was cleared from the robot.
+Resolution time: The total amount of time it took to resolve the issue from the time it occurred to the time it was cleared from the robot